 Difference Between Prime And Composite Numbers

-Dec 04, 2025 · 11 min read
+11 min read

 Main Subheading

 Prime and composite numbers are two fundamental classifications of integers, each with distinct properties and behaviors.
-The distinction between them lies in their divisibility.
+That said, the distinction between them lies in their divisibility.
 A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
 In contrast, a composite number is a natural number greater than 1 that has at least one positive divisor other than 1 and itself.
 In simpler terms, a prime number can only be divided evenly by 1 and itself, while a composite number can be divided evenly by at least one other number.

 Comprehensive Overview